Oral History of British Science

 An Oral History of British Science is an oral history project conducted by National Life Stories at the British Library.
 The project began in 2009 with funding from the Arcadia Fund, the Royal Commission for the Exhibition of 1851 and a number of other private donors and focuses on audio interviews with British science and engineering figures.

 Project background

 The project focused on 200 video interviews lasting 8–15 hours, with four themes: Made in Britain, A Changing Planet, Cosmologies and Biomedicine.
-The project Advisory Committee consists of Jon Agar, Alec Broers, Tilly Blyth, Georgina Ferry, Dame Julia Higgins, Maja Kominko, Sir Harry Kroto, John Lynch, Chris Rapley and Simone Turchetti.
+The project Advisory Committee included Jon Agar, Alec Broers, Tilly Blyth, Georgina Ferry, Dame Julia Higgins, Maja Kominko, Sir Harry Kroto, John Lynch, Chris Rapley and Simone Turchetti.

-An Oral History of British Science is conducted by National Life Stories (NLS) at the British Library, and forms part of a wider institutional initiative to better document contemporary history of science and technology through the addition of audio visual sources as well as written sources.
+An Oral History of British Science was conducted by National Life Stories (NLS) at the British Library, and formed part of a wider institutional initiative to better document contemporary history of science and technology through the addition of audio visual sources as well as written sources.

-The case for the project

-Despite a significant oral history tradition in science studies in other countries, the field in Britain is not well developed.
-In April 2005 NLS hosted an exploratory roundtable conference at the British Library.
-Chaired by Sir Nicholas Goodison, ‘Personal Testimonies of Contemporary Science, Technology and Medicine’ was attended by representatives of the UK’s leading history of science archives and libraries, and distinguished researchers.
-The meeting concluded that very few scientific testimonies were held collectively and that a major programme of recording needed to be initiated to capture rich personal memory not available in any printed or manuscript sources.
-Following this, NLS commissioned a mapping and scoping study.
-The study confirmed that there were currently very few oral history collections in Britain looking specifically at professionals working in science and technology; that those projects that were developed in the past were short-lived and narrow in scope; and that many of these recordings are not properly archived or publicly accessible.
-The scoping study found one exception, which was that the history of medicine seemed to be better documented through oral history than other fields of science and technology.

 Methodology

-An Oral History of British Science follows the biographical, or life story, oral history approach with each audio interview averaging 8 to 15 hours in length.
-This biographical approach is valuable for researchers seeking a more rounded view of an individual and their contribution.
+The oral history of British science follows the biographical, or life story, oral history approach with each audio interview averaging 8 to 15 hours in length.
 The interviews cover the individual’s career history, education, background and family.

-In addition to the life story audio interviews a number of supplementary, follow-up video interviews are being conducted; these focus on particular instrumentation, specific geographical settings or key turning points in a scientist’s career.
-Edited extracts from the videos are being made available via the British Library YouTube Channel.
-The Vega Science Trust have conducted similar interviews since 1997; they provide access to short interviews with scientists, as well as access to science documentaries, lectures and educational videos, via their website and YouTube channel.